GitLab Vision

 Vision

-Our vision captures what we want the GitLab product to evolve into in the next 10 years.
+Our vision captures what we want to deliver to customers in the next 10 years.

-Today we have a DevSecOps Platform.
+Today, we have a DevSecOps Platform.
 This DevSecOps Platform shift is part of a larger trend: teams of all types are realizing that breaking down silos has compounding effects on productivity and collaboration.
 We see it with data and operations teams creating DataOps; we see it with machine learning and ops teams creating MLOps.
-As more companies – and more teams within a company – rely on our platform, we are positioned to become the AllOps platform – a single application for all R&D. This platform will include:
+As more companies (and more teams within a company) rely on our platform, we are positioned to become the AllOps platform — a single application for all R&D. This platform will offer significant and differentiated value to customers:

-1. DevSecOps is our main focus for the next 3 years since people use us as a DevSecOps Platform today.
+1. Platform efficiencies from a DevSecOps platform: This is our main focus for the next 3 years, because teams use us as a DevSecOps Platform today.
 This includes using AI to enhance workflows.

-For the next few years the majority of our focus is DevSecOps as detailed in our strategy.
+For the next few years, the majority of our focus is on providing a rich and comprehensive DevSecOps platform to our customers.
+This is detailed in our company strategy.

 Analysts